docker-hy/docker-hy.github.io/data/part-2/section-2.md

   I'm 1ae20cd990f7
 ```

-In a server environment you'd often have a load balancer in-front of the service.
-For local environment (or a single server) one good solution is to use <https://github.com/jwilder/nginx-proxy> that configures nginx from docker daemon as containers are started and stopped.
+In a server environment you'd often have a [load balancer](https://en.wikipedia.org/wiki/Load_balancing_(computing)) in front of the service.
+For containerized local environment (or a single server) one good solution is to use <https://github.com/jwilder/nginx-proxy>.

-Let's add the proxy to our compose file and remove the port bindings from the whoami service.
-We'll mount our `docker.sock` inside of the container in `:ro` read-only mode.
+Let's add the nginx-proxy to our compose file and remove the port bindings from the whoami service.
+We'll mount our [docker.sock](https://stackoverflow.com/questions/35110146/can-anyone-explain-docker-sock) (the socket that is used to communicate with the [Docker Dameon](https://docs.docker.com/engine/reference/commandline/dockerd/)) inside of the container in `:ro` read-only mode:

 ```yaml
 version: "3.8"